Recipes & Prep Lists - PRIVATE

 - 1 teaspoons extra-virgin olive oil

-Mix together flours and salt on a clean surface, make a well in center, and gradually add 1/2 cup water and oil, working flours into center until a dough forms.
-(If dough is too dry, add more water, 1 tablespoon at a time.)
-Knead dough until smooth and it springs back when gently pressed, about 5 minutes.
+- Mix together flours and salt on a clean surface, make a well in the center, and gradually add ½ cup of water and oil, working flours into the center until a dough forms.
+(If the dough is too dry, add more water - 1 tablespoon at a time.)
+Knead the dough until it is smooth and it springs back when gently pressed this should take about 5 minutes.
 Wrap in plastic.

-Sprinkle 1 rimmed baking sheets with semolina flour.
-Divide dough into 4 pieces; keep covered with plastic wrap.
-Roll one piece at a time into a long rope, about 1/3 inch in diameter, then cut rope into 1/3-inch-long pieces.
+Sprinkle one rimmed baking sheet with semolina flour.
+Divide dough into 4 pieces and keep it covered with the plastic wrap.
+Roll one piece at a time into a long rope, about ⅓ of an inch in diameter, then cut the rope into ⅓ of an inch-long pieces.
 Using tips of index and middle fingers, firmly press each piece and pull dough toward you so it lengthens slightly and forms a curl in the middle.
 Transfer pieces to baking sheets.
 Repeat with remaining dough.

-Cavatelli can be refrigerated, covered, up to 4 hours.
-(Or freeze on sheet; once firm, transfer to a resealable bag and freeze up to 3 months.
-There's no need to thaw before cooking.)
+3. Cavatelli can be refrigerated for up to 4 hours, make sure you cover them, Or can be frozen on a sheet once firm, then transferred to a resealable bag.
+They can stay in the freezer for up to 3 months.
+There's no need to thaw before cooking.